Meditation is about way more than just relaxing.

 One method that can help with this is mindfulness meditation.
 Mindfulness is all about living in the moment, rather than focusing on past regrets or future worries.

-A recent review of 39 studies on mindfulness has found that it can be beneficial in treating depression (Hofmann et al., 2010).
+A recent review of 39 studies on mindfulness has found that meditation benefits depression (Hofmann et al., 2010).

-Since it is so beneficial, here is a quick primer on how to meditate.
+Since meditation benefits’ are so great, here is a quick primer on how to meditate.

 The names and techniques of meditation are many and varied, but the fundamentals are much the same: